 The American Psychological Association states that, "sexual orientation emerges for most people in early adolescence without any prior sexual experience.
 And some people report trying very hard over many years to change their sexual orientation from homosexual to heterosexual with no success.
 For these reasons, psychologists do not consider sexual orientation for most people to be a conscious choice that can be voluntarily changed."

-If you're heterosexual, ask yourself if you can choose who, of the opposite gender, you're attracted to?
+If you're heterosexual, ask yourself if you can choose who, of a different gender than you, you're attracted to?
 Can you really choose, or does it often seem pretty random and out of your control, perhaps even surprising?
 Can you choose who you love?
 Remember: sexual orientation isn't just about sex or having sex: it's also about who we love.

 Absolutely not.
 Psychological and sexual research has shown clearly that orientation in and of itself is not a cause for emotional or social problems.
 More often, when such problems are associated with homosexuality or bisexuality they are rooted in the nonacceptance of those orientations, and taunting, scolding or punishment because of the perceptions of them.
 The APA adds that, "Homosexuality was thought to be a mental illness in the past because mental health professionals and society had biased information about homosexuality since most studies only involved lesbians and gay men in therapy.
 When researchers examined data about gay people who were not in therapy, the idea that homosexuality was a mental illness was found to be untrue."